blhguo/CellSociety_i/doc/INHERITANCE_REVIEW_blg19_rwf11.md

 PART 3

+1. Use Cases
-1. * Returns a scene given a 2D cell array
+ * Returns a scene given a 2D cell array
  * Allows for choice of file
  * Allows for type of simulation
  * Creates interactive drop menus